jueyang/jueyang.github.io/_posts/posts/2018-09-03-netherlands.md

 I moved to Mexico.

-Et cetera.
+Etc.

-Life seems hard to believe when you try to tell it with selected geographies, names and institutions.
+This life seems hard to believe when I try to tell it with selected geographies, names and institutions.

 Such historiography.

-Being here is a dmarcation in time.
+Being here is a demarcation in time.

 I have been in Rotterdam for a month.
-I rent a bike from Swapfiets and go to Gimsel for bulk foods (it's the only place I have found in town that offers bulk foods).** The outdoor markets are bigger than I imagined.
+I rent a bike from Swapfiets and go to Gimsel for bulk foods (it's the only place I have found in town that offers bulk foods).
+The outdoor markets are bigger than I imagined.
 They remind me of the tianguis in Mexico, but instead of tortillas, I get aged cheese.

 I am yet to register at the municipality.
 It is September; the room I find is only available from October 1st.
 Time for limbo.
 I do not yet have a BSN, and thus no bank account or phone subscription.
 I use a pay-as-you-go SIM, switching on the mobile data only when I need to check a message.